 According to college President Nicole Hurd, a permanent vice president could be named “in the coming weeks,” but the timeline has shifted several times.

-Mackey’s hiring marked one of the first senior leadership vacancies of Hurd’s presidency.
+Mackey’s hiring filled one of the first senior leadership vacancies of Hurd’s presidency.
 At the time, the college noted that Hurd would consider “the best time to launch a search for a permanent vice president in the coming year,” but the search was not launched until May 2024.
 By September, Hurd said in a campus announcement that finalists would be interviewed that month and a hire would be made by the semester’s end.

 Though several candidates visited Easton that month for a series of “open lunch sessions” with the campus community, no replacement has been named.
 According to Hurd, the administration decided to “reassess” its approach to hiring with its search partner, Storbeck Search.